 Given the amount of time I spend in the kitchen preparing meals for my family, you might be surprised to learn that I do not own any cast iron pans.
-What’s more, I don’t intend to purchase or use cast iron pans anytime in the future (I choose to cook in toxin-free, traditional clay pots).
+What’s more, I don’t intend to purchase or use cast iron anytime in the future (I choose to cook in toxin-free, traditional clay pots).

-While this may seem like heresy particularly since cast iron skillets are almost universally considered to be a healthy and durable choice for preparation of homecooked meals, I have good reasons for my head scratching decision.
+This may seem like heresy particularly since cast iron skillets are almost universally considered to be a healthy and durable choice for the preparation of homecooked meals.

 Excess Iron is a Health Hazard

-Women do not typically need to worry about this problem as long as they are still menstruating as losing blood each month is a protective factor against this condition.
+Women do not typically need to worry about this problem as long as they are menstruating.
+The monthly cycle is a protective factor against this condition.
 Growing children also are not particularly susceptible as growth obviously requires more blood and more iron.

 Iron Overload Symptoms

 Unfortunately, the symptoms of iron overload are similar to those of other conditions.
 Therefore it may be wise to request a transferrin saturation test at your next check-up to eliminate iron as a potential source of your health woes.